devongarde/ssc/README.txt

 SSC can be run in a CGI environment.
 This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
-You are reminded that SSC is pre-production software.
+You are reminded that SSC is not production software.
 Do NOT expose it to untrusted data sources, such as those found on the open web.